Ol' Waylon: Recording and composition

-The album cover is somewhat similar to the one on the Rolling Stones' 1968 album Beggar's Banquet, featuring a graffiti covered wall with references to Jennings' wife Jessi Colter ("JESSI"), RCA Records ("WHERE IS NIPPER?" and "VICTIM"), steel guitarist Ralph Mooney and a 1964 Roger Miller song ("MOON is HIGH SO AM I!), Nelson ("WILLIE WHO?"), Chips Moman ("CHIPS WUZ HEAR"), and the Grammy Awards ("My GRAMMY DON"T WORK!").
-The red letters "F" and "Y" are strategically placed out of frame.
+The album cover features a photo of Jennings on a wall covered by graffiti, including references to Jennings' wife Jessi Colter ("JESSI"), RCA Records ("VICTIM") and ("WHERE IS NIPPER?"), a 1964 Roger Miller song ("MOON is HIGH SO AM I"), Willie Nelson ("WILLIE WAS HERE FIRST!" and "WILLIE WHO?"), Chips Moman ("CHIPS WUZ HEAR"), the Grammy Awards ("My GRAMMY DON'T WORK") and the Country Music Association ("THE CMA IS WATCHING").